Setting Up Automatic Refresh Policies for 5-Minute Intervals

 return

-last_duration = stats["last_run_duration"]
+duration = stats["last_run_duration"]

-if last_duration and last_duration.total_seconds() > max_duration_seconds:
+if duration and duration.total_seconds() > max_duration_seconds:

 )